About

 Photo credit: Christoph Hohmann, MCQST

-Acrylic painting of my postdoc project showing a polariton lattice in a van der Waals heterostructure on a mirror.
+Acrylic painting of one of my postdoc projects showing a polariton lattice in a van der Waals heterostructure on a mirror.

 Acrylic painting of my PhD project showing a microdisk coupled to a waveguide.